raphi/raphi.github.io/_posts/2016-12-13-micro-services-coupling-problems.md

 A data log pipeline, also called streaming log pipeline, is basically an append only immutable commit log.

 > A commit log is an old simple concept used in almost every databases.
 It is called WAL log for PostgreSQL or binary log for MySQL.
-It basically register every transaction (INSERT, UPDATE, DELETE...) as a commit log and can assure the ACIDity of the transaction, and can replay it in case of failure.
-This exact same mechanism is also at the heart of most of databases replication mechanism when you add new replicas or followers.
+It basically registers every transaction (INSERT, UPDATE, DELETE...) as a commit log and can assure the ACIDity of the transaction, and can replay it in case of failure.
+This exact same mechanism is also at the heart of most databases replication mechanism when you add new replicas or followers.

 The "real data" is this commit log.
 Once the commit acknowledged, the DB will then transform this data into a particular view, specific to itself.
 PostgreSQL is storing and indexing data differently than MySQL, and in a complete different way for a NoSQL database.
 Nonetheless, the real data is the raw transaction log itself, and not the representation of it.
 This is a fundamental concept to understand, in order to follow the rest of this article.